robbyt/go-supervisor/README.md

 ## Example Runnables

-The package includes some ready-to-use runnables for common use cases:
+The package includes the following runnable implementations:

 - **HTTP Server**: A configurable HTTP server with routing and middleware support (`runnables/httpserver`)
 - **Composite**: A container for managing multiple Runnables using generics (`runnables/composite`)